reupen/ipod_manager/README.md

 The iPod manager source code (contained in the `foo_dop` folder) is released under the Lesser GNU Public Licence (see COPYING and COPYING.LESSER).

-VS2015 projects can be found in the `vc14` folder.
+A VS2015 solution can be found in the `vc14` folder.

 ## Building